uds-se/osnap/README.md

   --result-processor de.unisaarland.cs.st.evaluation.resultprocessors.StdOutScheduleProcessor
 ```

-This commadn reads the serialized result and plot the actual test schedule plans as computed by each of the planners.
+This command reads the serialized result and plot the actual test schedule plans as computed by each of the planners.
 Below we report only the one computed using O!Snap (ILPPlannerWithOpportunisticSnapshot)

 ```